AUT 101: Introduction to Automotive Technology

 Student Learning Outcomes

-1. Follow established safety procedures and protocols at all times.
+1. Apply established safety procedures and protocols during all automotive service activities.

-2. Perform vehicle lubrication and inspection services in accordance with manufacturer recommendations.
+2. Perform manufacturer‑recommended vehicle lubrication and inspection services.

-3. Conduct preventative maintenance inspections and services to optimize engine performance, following manufacturer guidelines.
+3. Conduct preventative maintenance inspections to support reliable engine performance.

-4. Service drive belts and cooling systems as per recommended guidelines.
+4. Service and maintain drive belts and cooling systems according to industry standards.

-5. Examine safety and lighting systems to verify proper operation.
+5. Inspect safety, lighting, and signaling systems to verify proper operation.

-6. Inspect basic electrical systems and replace components as necessary.
+6. Evaluate basic electrical systems and replace components as required.

-8. Service and repair basic ignition and fuel systems.
+8. Service and repair basic ignition and fuel system components.

-9. Inspect and repair brake, suspension, and steering systems to ensure safety.
+9. Inspect and repair brake, suspension, and steering systems to ensure safe vehicle operation.